-tion to the fact that each request must state the date, place and hour of birth, also sex and color, with full name and address of sender.
+HE astrologer is receiving many requests for free readings through these columns.
+Each . request is numbered when received and every one will be answered in its turn.
+The astrologer again calls attention to the fact that each request must state the date, place and hour of birth, also sex and color, with full name and address of sender.
 The initials only and place of residence will be used in the reading.

-date or hour they should send two | is?" two-cent stamps for special instructions.
+exact about the hour of birth.
+If applicants do not know the date or hour they should send two two-cent stamps for special instruc- Harriet collapsed as gracefully as her tions.
 Persons wishing their horoscopes made immediately and forwarded by mail must send twelve two-cent stamp to cover expenses.
 Name and address must be plainly written.
 Address all communications to Prof. G. W. Cunningham, Dept. 4, 194, So.
 Clinton street, Chicago.

-This weeks readings are as follows:

-Betsey: Monroe, Mich.
+This weeks readings are as follows: Betsey: Monroe, Mich.